ykxvqze/data_projects/plsql_bypass.md

 ### Solution

-Instead of querying from within mysql server and manipulating the data there, do the following in Bash (see `plsql_bypass.sh`):
+Instead of querying from within mysql server and manipulating the data there, do the following in Bash (see <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/plsql_bypass.sh">plsql_bypass.sh</a>).

 0. Create a database 'DB' and a table 'participants' for the demo.
 1. Extract the table from mysql (via: select * from participants) into a flat tsv file (i.e. no need for Procedural Language of PL/SQL)